TjanMichela/TjanMichela/README.md

 - 👋 Hi, I’m @TjanMichela
-- 😎 I have a background in Digital Marketing and Graphic Design
+- 😎 I specialize in Data Science and Digital Marketing
-- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python for Data Science, SQL, Tableau, and Machine Learning
+- 🌱 I’m currently an MS in Data Science student in the University of Miami
-- 💞️ I’m looking to collaborate on data analytics and data science projects (sports and business datasets interest me more!)
-- 📝 I write my thoughts and experiences in my blog about Data, Golf, and Marketing (https://medium.com/@tjanmichela)
 - 📫 How to reach me: michelatjan@gmail.com or connect with me on LinkedIn (https://www.linkedin.com/in/michela-tjan-sakti-effendie/)